 The downside of black ceilings is that they can make the room feel smaller compared to a lighter color by making the ceiling appear lower.

-Another major drawback is that the dust and cobwebs will attract more on black-colored ceilings.
+Another major drawback is that the dust and cobwebs will attract more to black-colored ceilings.

 The middle ground between black and white is gray – and it offers the best of both worlds.

 If you are not a fan of either white or black, this can be your best option.